GooGee/laravel-builder/readme.md

 - go to `Tree` page, then select a file in sidebar
 - click `edit` script button to modify the code (optional)
 - click `edit` template button to modify the text
+- go to `Schema` page, then select a schema in sidebar
+- select `File` tab, then click `▼` button to generate the file

 for example